radareorg/sdb/README.md

 sdb is a simple string key/value database based on djb's cdb disk storage and supports JSON and arrays introspection.

-Other features include database lock and namespaces in order to split the information between several files.

 mcsdbd is a memcache server with disk storage based on sdb.
 It is distributed as a standalone binary and a library.

-There's als the sdbtypes: a vala library that implements several data structures on top of an sdb or a memcache instance.
+There's also the sdbtypes: a vala library that implements several data structures on top of an sdb or a memcache instance.

 Author
 ------